PricingBrew

 To always be aware that suddenly and unexpectedly we may find ourselves in a role where our performance has ultimate consequences.

-The developments of the last few weeks and the cascade of issues that COVID-19 has brought upon us all are likely as shocking to us as that explosion on Apollo 13 was to mission controllers.
-And those of us in pricing roles, just like mission controllers back then, should recognize that our performance at this time has ultimate consequences.
+The developments of the last few weeks with global trade in turmoil may not have been as shocking to us as that explosion on Apollo 13 was to mission controllers.
+But those of us in pricing roles, just like mission controllers back then, should recognize that our performance at this time has ultimate consequences.

 As we’ve talked about recently, pricing needs to work to quickly get a handle on the supply and demand dynamics in your business and understand what changes need to be made to quotes, allocations or product lines.
-Pricing also needs to be very careful and ensure that any steps the company takes to try to solve immediate problems don’t ultimately make things worse.
+Pricing can also leverage times like these to take advantage of the fact that the rest of the business is actually paying attention to the pricing function.

 Get Immediate Access To Everything In The PricingBrew Journal